3MByte/test/README.md

 (… more content…)

 Some body text of this section.
-<a name="my-custom-anchor-point1"></a>

-(… more content…)Some text I want to provide a direct link to, but which doesn't have its own heading.
+##<a name="my-custom-anchor-point1"></a>Some text I want to provide a direct link to, but which doesn't have its own heading.

 (… more content…)Some text I want to provide a direct link to, but which doesn't have its own heading.